 Finally, your chrysalises will turn black, signaling that adult butterflies will be emerging within ~24 hours!

-Now, your Monarchs will need to dry and stretch their wings, while getting their wings’ circulatory system up to speed.
+Now, your monarchs will need to dry and stretch their wings, while getting their wings’ circulatory system up to speed.
 This will take a few hours.

 Recently eclosed Monarch butterflies inside our indoor holding pen drying their wings in preparation for their first flight.

-The way we transport our Monarchs over short distances between cages: extend your index finger immediately in front of the Monarch’s legs, and get them to walk on to your finger.
-Then (without touching or pressing on the wings) slowly and calmly bring the Monarch into the holding pen and let it grab hold of the top or sides of the new enclosure.
+If you want to transport your monarch over a short distance when it’s time for the release: extend your index finger immediately in front of the monarch’s legs, and get them to walk on to your finger.
+Then (without touching or pressing on the wings) slowly and calmly bring the monarch out of the enclosure.

-Transporting an adult Monarch butterfly on my finger.
-When doing this, cup your other hand over the top of the butterfly to prevent it from flying off in your house.
-(Instead of using your other hand to take a picture!)
+Transporting an adult monarch butterfly.
+If doing this in your house rather than outside, cup your other hand over the top of the butterfly to prevent it from flying off in your house.

-How do you know when it’s time to release your Monarch butterflies into the wild?
+How do you know when it’s time to release your monarch butterflies into the wild?

-Weather – A warm, sunny day is ideal for your Monarch release.
-Do not put your adult Monarchs out for their first flight on a rainy or windy day.
+Weather – A warm, sunny day is ideal for your monarch release.
+Do not put your adult monarchs out for their first flight on a rainy or windy day.
 Doing so could injure or cripple them.
 Instead, hold them indoors until storms have passed.

 If you need to feed them in the interim, use a honey water mix (1 part honey to 9 parts water).
 Soak a cotton swab in this mixture so it’s damp but not soaking wet.
-Then tie it to the inside roof of your cage/enclosure so the Monarchs can hang on it while drinking.
+Then tie it to the inside roof of your cage/enclosure so the monarchs can hang on it while drinking.

-Signs they’re ready for first flight…
+Signs your monarch is ready for first flight…

-Part IV.
-Monarch Butterfly FAQs
+Part 6.
+Monarch butterfly FAQs

-1. Do Monarch caterpillars eat their skin?
+1. Do monarch caterpillars eat their skin?

-Yes – at least usually.
-Monarch caterpillars go through five instar stages before forming a chrysalis.
+Yes – at least usually. monarch caterpillars go through five instar stages before forming a chrysalis.
 Between stages 1-4, they typically consume their old skin while transitioning.

 This Monarch caterpillar crawled to the top of its cage and shed its skin during an instar transition (you can still see part of the old skin).
 Before shedding its skin, it sits very still and a human could confuse this behavior as meaning the caterpillar is sick or dying.

-2. I think one of my Monarch caterpillars died.
+2. I think one of my monarch caterpillars died.
 What should I do?

-First, note that when transitioning between instar stages, your Monarch caterpillars will crawl off to shed their skin.
+First, note that when transitioning between instar stages, your monarch caterpillars will crawl off to shed their skin.
 During part of that time, they may appear to be dead since they’re not moving.

 However, if you definitely have a caterpillar that has died, you’ll want to remove it from the cage asap in case it has parasites or a disease that could spread to other caterpillars.

-How much milkweed does a Monarch caterpillar eat?
+How much milkweed does a monarch caterpillar eat?

-We answer this question above, but it bears repeating since it’s critical that a Monarch caterpillar have adequate food to survive.
-For each Monarch caterpillar you raise, you’ll need to plan to have about 1′ of mature healthy milkweed plant, which equates to about 20 mature milkweed leaves.
+We answer this question above, but it bears repeating since it’s critical that a monarch caterpillar have adequate food to survive.
+For each monarch caterpillar you raise, you’ll need to plan to have about 1′ of mature healthy milkweed plant, which equates to about 20 mature milkweed leaves.

-This is a beautiful Common milkweed plant that features significantly larger leaves compared to many other milkweed species.
+This is a beautiful common milkweed plant.
 On a recent trip to New York state, we were shocked by the abundance and quality of the wild milkweed growing there.
-Unlike most milkweeds, Common milkweed also produces edible parts for humans.
+Unlike most milkweeds, common milkweed also produces edible parts for humans.

-Do Monarch caterpillars eat each other?
+Do monarch caterpillars eat each other?

 Typically no, but this can sometimes happen.
-For instance, large Monarch caterpillars may inadvertently eat Monarch eggs or first and second instar caterpillars when eating milkweed leaves.
+For instance, large monarch caterpillars may inadvertently eat monarch eggs or first and second instar caterpillars when eating milkweed leaves.

-Also, when food supplies are exhausted, the caterpillars can sometimes eat each other or even nibble on other Monarch chrysalises.
+Also, when food supplies are exhausted, the caterpillars can sometimes eat each other or even nibble on other monarch chrysalises.

 To reduce the likelihood of this happening:

-Can you touch Monarch caterpillars?
+Can you touch monarch caterpillars?

 The Tyrant playing with a fifth instar Monarch caterpillar.

-Can Monarch caterpillars eat anything other than milkweed?
+Can monarch caterpillars eat anything other than milkweed?

-Let us repeat: Monarch caterpillars should only be fed milkweed; other food sources should only be used temporarily during emergencies.
+Let us repeat: monarch caterpillars should only be fed milkweed; other food sources should only be used temporarily during emergencies.

-What triggers Monarch butterflies to migrate?
+What triggers monarch butterflies to migrate?

 Monarch butterflies are triggered to produce a super generation and/or migrate by the following environmental cues:

-How can you tell the difference between a male and female Monarch butterfly?
+How can you tell the difference between a male and female monarch butterfly?

-The easiest way to distinguish between male and female Monarch butterflies is that the males have two distinctive black spots on their hind wings.
+The easiest way to distinguish between male and female monarch butterflies is that the males have two distinctive black spots on their hind wings.

 See the two spots circled in this photo?
 Those tell you that this is a MALE Monarch butterfly.
 The females don’t have spots.

-My Monarch’s wings are deformed and it can’t fly.
+My monarch’s wings are deformed and it can’t fly.
 What should I do?

-A common disease that effects Monarchs — especially in warmer climates — is OE (Ophryocystis elektroscirrha).
-This is a protozoan parasite that Monarch caterpillars get while eating milkweed.
-The parasite’s spores are then spread via infected to new plants and new butterflies via infected adult butterflies.
+A common disease that effects monarchs — especially in warmer climates — is OE (Ophryocystis elektroscirrha).
+This is a protozoan parasite that monarch caterpillars get while eating milkweed.
+Heavy OE infection in caterpillars is the main cause of wing deformity in emerging monarch butterflies.

-How can you tell a “super generation” Monarch butterfly apart from other generations?
+How can you tell a “super generation” monarch butterfly apart from other generations?

-The super generation of Monarchs usually starts in the north in late August.
+The super generation of monarchs usually starts in the north in late August.
 In our area (Greenville, South Carolina), it usually starts in early-mid September.

-In addition to the time of year, you can tell the super generation of adult Monarch butterflies by their wingspan.
-Most early generation Monarchs have a wingspan of 3.5 – 4″.
+In addition to the time of year, you can tell the super generation of adult monarch butterflies by their wingspan.
+Most early generation monarchs have a wingspan of 3.5 – 4″.
 The super generation has a larger wingspan over 4″.

-What else can I do to help Monarchs?
+What else can I do to help monarchs?

-You can tag your Monarchs and report the data of other tagged Monarchs that you capture and release via the Monarch Watch Tagging Program.
+You can tag your monarchs and report the data of other tagged monarchs that you capture and release via the Monarch Watch Tagging Program.
 University of Michigan’s M3 Monarch Migration Study may have volunteer/citizen scientist opportunities as well.

-We hope you enjoyed this guide to raising Monarch butterflies at home!
+We hope you enjoyed this guide to raising monarch butterflies at home!
 If there’s a question we didn’t answer or you want to add some of your own tips, please let us know in the comments below!

 KIGI,